An Introduction to Springboard

 - You’ll already have invested in developing your leadership and management capability, and will be looking to build on this.

-The Solace Springboard programme will run from May 2020 – March 2021.
-The programme will involve workshops, 1-1 mentoring, invitations to Solace events and more, totaling around 12-15 days of work over the year.
+The programme will involve workshops, 1-1 mentoring, invitations to Solace events and more, totalling around 12-15 days of work over the year.

 We will offer you a complimenatry 12-month Solace membership along with invitations to all of our policy masterclasses.
 You will also have the opportunity to get involved in both the Solace Summit and the Annual Leadership Forum.
 These events offer a fantastic opportunity to meet and network with key sector leaders.

 We will pair you up with an external mentor who is a Chief Executive or Director at an authority other than your own.
 They will meet with you regularly throughout the programme to offer support with career planning and development – offering impartial experience and advice about how you can move your career on to the next level.

 We will run a series of workshops to help you think about and develop the skills you will need to be a local authority Chief Executive or Senior Officer.
 Speakers on previous programmes covered topics such as systems leadership and place-shaping, an introduction to local government finance, fostering innovation & the role of democratic accountability and challenge.
 We also invite a serving or recently retired Chief Executive along to each session to give a ‘Chatham House’ talk about their career, offer reflections and have a discussion with the group.

 We are looking for ambitious and motivated people who will make the most of the programme and any other opportunities that may arise from your time on Springboard.
 Some of the most valuable experiences will come from the doors that the programme opens.